AI & Technology

 What is an AI strategy for business?

 An AI strategy for business is a documented plan for how your company will use artificial intelligence to improve operations, content, and customer experience.
-It defines where AI fits, what it should and should not do, what tools you will use, how your team will be trained, and how you will measure results so you actually see a return instead of just buying tools.
+It identifies where AI fits, what tools to use, how to train your team, and how to measure results.

 How much does it cost to implement an AI strategy?